Nutmeg: Essential oil

 The essential oil obtained by steam distillation of ground nutmeg is used in the perfumery and pharmaceutical industries.
-The volatile fraction contains dozens of terpenes and phenylpropanoids, including D-pinene, limonene, D-borneol, L-terpineol, geraniol, safrol, and myristicin.
+The volatile fraction contains dozens of terpenes and phenylpropanoids, including D-pinene, limonene, D-borneol, L-terpineol, geraniol, safrole, and myristicin.
 In its pure form, myristicin is a toxin, and consumption of excessive amounts of nutmeg can result in myristicin poisoning.

 The oil is colorless or light yellow, and smells and tastes of nutmeg.
 It is used as a natural food flavoring in baked goods, syrups, beverages, and sweets.
 It is used to replace ground nutmeg, as it leaves no particles in the food.
 The essential oil is also used in the manufacturing of toothpaste and cough syrups.

 Nutmeg butter

-Nutmeg butter is obtained from the nut by expression.
-It is semisolid, reddish-brown in colour, and has the taste and smell of nutmeg itself.
-About 75% (by weight) of nutmeg butter is trimyristin, which can be turned into myristic acid, a 14-carbon fatty acid, which can be used as a replacement for cocoa butter, can be mixed with other fats like cottonseed oil or palm oil, and has applications as an industrial lubricant.
+Nutmeg butter is obtained from the nut by expression, yielding a semisolid, reddish-brown oil having the taste and aroma of nutmeg itself.
+About 77% (by weight) of nutmeg butter is trimyristin, which can be manufactured into myristic acid, a 14-carbon fatty acid, with possible uses as a replacement for cocoa butter; it can be mixed with other fats like cottonseed oil or palm oil, and has applications as a lubricant.